phisch/dotfiles/README.md

 A convenient installation script based on [archinstall](https://archlinux.org/packages/extra/any/archinstall/) can be used to install and setup Arch Linux, my dotfiles and dependencies.
 And this is how it works:

 ### Prepare Arch Linux live USB medium
-Download the [official Arch Linux iso](https://archlinux.org/download/) and create a bootable USB drive.
+Download the [official Arch Linux iso](https://archlinux.org/download/) and create a bootable USB drive:

 ```sh
 dd if=path/to/archlinux.iso of=/dev/sdX bs=4M status=progress oflag=sync
 ```

 ### Run the installer
-Boot into the live USB, connect to wifi, install [archinstall](https://archlinux.org/packages/extra/any/archinstall/) and run the installation script.
+Boot into the live USB, connect to wifi, install [archinstall](https://archlinux.org/packages/extra/any/archinstall/) and run the installation script:

 ```sh
 iwctl # [iwd] station DEVICE connect ESSID